Previewed 18 July 2017, Opened 21 July 2017, Closed 26 August 2017 at The Matcham Room at the London Hippodrome in London

 IMPORTANT: Over 18's Only.
 A valid ID will be required for all ticketholders to enter the London Hippodrome.
 There will be no refunds for tickets purchased for under 18's or those who fail to bring ID with them.

-The Blues Brothers in London at the Hippodrome's Matcham Room public previews from 18 July 2017, opens on 21 July 2017 and closes on 26 August 2017
+The Blues Brothers in London at the Hippodrome's Matcham Room previewed from 18 July 2017, opened on 21 July 2017 and closed on 26 August 2017

 The Official Tribute To The Blues Brothers